-Important Dates for the Tremblé family
+Early History of the Tremblé family

 This web page shows only a small excerpt of our Tremblé research.
 Another 21 words (2 lines of text) covering the years 1066, 1400, 1620, 1700, and 1774 are included under the topic Early Tremblé History in all our PDF Extended History products and printed products wherever possible.

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Tremblé is distinguished by a number of regional variations.
 The many spelling variations of the name include Tremblay, Tremblai, Tremblaie, Tremblé, Tremblés, Tremblée, Tremblait, Tremblett, Tremblais, Tremblaies, Tremley and many more.